“I Have Social Media Skills, But My Resume Isn’t Getting Me the Job”

 Use this formula to craft a clear and compelling summary:

-[Adjective] [Job Title] with [X years] of experience in [key social media skill].
+[Adjective] [Job Title] with [X years] of experience in [key social media marketing skill].
 Proven success in [specific achievement with a number].
 Skilled in [list 2–3 relevant skills].

 Customizing Your Resume Summary for the Social Media Job

-Key Focus | What to Include | Example |
+Budget management, conversion rates, ROI | What to Include | Example |

 Audience Growth | Follower count increase, engagement rate boost | “Increased Instagram followers by 300% in one year, driving a 50% engagement rate improvement.” |